All Episodes

 So yeah, don't put that stuff in there.

-Uh in this case, it's uh a prediction.
+In this case, it's a prediction.

 I guess you could call it that.

-Remember, I told you that people would not like AI art, and I gave the argument that um art is really part of the mating instinct, and what you're responding to is the fact that there was a human who could make that art, and what you're impressed by is the human creator, it's not even the art.
+Remember, I told you that people would not like AI art, and I gave the argument that art is really part of the mating instinct.

-So more to that point, not exactly on that point, but supportive of it, Scientific America, American has a uh story that says that uh survey revolt results show people prefer more human involvement in AI-driven art.
+So more to that point, not exactly on that point, but supportive of it, Scientific America, American has a story.

 I got multiple cats now.

-It's uh I got a whole cat catastrophe happening here.
+I got a whole cat catastrophe happening here.

-All right, you guys don't knock over anything expensive during the show, okay?
+You guys don't knock over anything expensive during the show, okay?

-But otherwise go nuts.
+But otherwise, go nuts.

 You can have the cardboard.

-Yeah, true on the cardboard, that's good.
+Yeah, drew on the cardboard.

 Just do that.